External PostgreSQL Database

 - Use one or more of the following commands to set the locale:

 export LANGUAGE=en_US.UTF-8 export LANG=en_US.UTF-8 export LC_ALL=en_US.UTF-8 locale-gen en_US.UTF-8 dpkg-reconfigure locales

 :This command will install PostgreSQL 9.1.
 If you want to install a different version, you can use zypper search postgresql to search for available versions.
 You should install version 8.4 or higher.

 - Red Hat

 By default, PostgreSQL only accepts connections on the loopback interface.
 You must reconfigure PostgreSQL to accept connections from the Fully Qualified Domain Name (FQDN) of the hosts hosting the management roles.
 If you do not make these changes, the management processes cannot connect to and use the database on which they depend.

 - Initialize the external PostgreSQL database.
-For some versions of
+For some versions of PostgreSQL,

-PostgreSQL, this occurs automatically the first time that you start the
+this occurs automatically the first time that you start the PostgreSQL

-PostgreSQL server.
-In this case, issue the
+server.
+In this case, issue the command:

 $ sudo service postgresql startIn other versions, you must explicitly initialize the database using: